-Please visit the University Policy page for more information, including exclusions to the policy requirements.
+Please visit the Disclosure Requirements for more information, including exclusions to the policy requirements.

 The case studies described below apply the broad rules of federal and UT System regulations to specific situations to illustrate when faculty and researchers can expect UTD conflict policy to require action regarding an outside interest or activity.
 Each case presents a situation and describes the actions expected under university policy regarding the situation.

-- Dr. Green spends several weekends each year organizing and expanding his stamp collection, including attending events of the American Philatelic Society
+- Green spends several weekends each year organizing and expanding his stamp collection, including attending events of the American Philatelic Society.

 - American Economic Association

-- Dr. Green receives reimbursement of travel expenses from the AEA of less than $5,000 per year.
+- Green receives reimbursement of travel expenses from the AEA of less than $5,000 per year.

 - Policy Response